NurOS-Linux/Tulpar/README.md

 ## Configuration

-Default configuration file is located at `/etc/tulpar/tulpar.conf`
-Configuration files are located at `/etc/tulpar/config`<br>
+Configuration files are located at `/etc/tulpar/config`
 Installed packages are located at `/var/lib/tulpar/packages/`

 ## License